Belgium is a small country situated at the cross roads of Western Europe.

 Belgium is a great country to live in and correct procedures will save you a great deal of time and hassle.
 For living purposes, the local Town Hall is where you will find the information you need, the forms you require and all the details necessary for your new life.
 Help is readily available, the local people friendly, the weather kind.

-Check how much does it cost to relocate to this fascinating country by getting a free quote for removals to Belgium.
+Check how much does it cost to relocate to Belgium – get a free quote.